AnnaToi01/GFP_Robustness/README.md

 Coding sequences for neural network-generated cgreGFP variants with N-terminal His-tags and flanked by BsaI restriction sites were cloned into T7 expression vectors with KanR via modular cloning strategy, MoClo.
-DH5α *E. coli* cells were transformed with MoClo reaction mixture via heat shock and grown on LB agar supplemented with 50 µg/mL kanamycin and 20 µM IPTG.
-From each plate two colonies were screened for possible errors during MoClo by polymerase chain reaction (PCR) as well as sequencing.
+DH5α *E. coli* cells were transformed with MoClo reaction mixture via heat shock and grown on LB agar supplemented with 50 µg/mL kanamycin.
+From each plate two colonies were screened for possible screened for correct construct insertion by polymerase chain reaction (PCR) as well as sequencing.
 One colony was chosen for further investigation.
 Plasmid was extracted from liquid cultures of one selected colony and chemically competent BL21-DE3 (New England Biolabs) cells were transformed and grown on ten 12 × 12 cm LB agar 50 µg/mL kanamycin and 20 µM IPTG plates.
 The cells were sonicated and proteins were isolated using nickel-sepharose protein purification resin (Cytiva).
 The concentrations of the isolated proteins were determined using Nanopore and Bradford assay using Pierce Coomassie Protein Assay Kit (ThermoFisher) (see [Bradford assay data analysis](https://github.com/AnnaToi01/GFP_Robustness/tree/main/Abs_Fluor_analysis/Bradford_protein_concentrations)).
 The quality was further assessed using SDS-PAGE and Western Blotting.

 ## Urea sensitivity assays <a name="methods_urea"></a>